rbloom5/RNAseq_analysis/README.md

-# RNAseq_analysis
+# RNAseq
-for analyzing large RNAseq remotely
+for RNA seq analysis